 Fundamentally, it’s all about keeping your codebase up to date to ensure your website is secure and compliant.

 Drupal 8 depends on a PHP framework called Symphony 3, which has an end-of-life of November 2021.
 This means that after this time security bugs in Symphony 3 will no longer get fixed.
-Drupal 9 will be released with Symphony 4 or 5, which will be far more robust than its predecessor.
+Drupal 9 has been released with Symphony 4 and 5, which are far more robust than its predecessor.

 Security is the main reason for the upgrade to Drupal 9, however with it will come a host of functional improvements that won’t just benefit the customer, but also benefit businesses using Drupal as well.